rtsinani/jQuery-ui-pic/README.md

 jQuery-ui-pic creates simple classes for jQuery UI icons.

-They mirror the ```ui-icon``` classes but are simpler and can be used without additional jQuery UI stylesheets.
+They mirror the jQuery UI ```ui-icon``` classes but are simpler and can be used without additional jQuery UI stylesheets.

 ### Installation